mars0i/pasta/README.md

 Snipes eat mushrooms.<a id="joke1ref" href="#joke1"><sup>2</sup></a>
 There are two contiguous environments.
-In the left side hand environment, small mushrooms are nutrious (yellow) and large mushrooms are poisonous (gray-brown-green).
+In the left side hand environment, small mushrooms are nutritious (yellow) and large mushrooms are poisonous (gray-brown-green).
 In the right side environment, large mushrooms are nutritious and small mushrooms are poisonous.